-As with our skin, the older we get, the production of collagen that makes our lips plump decreases.
+As with our skin, the older we get, the production of collagen that makes our lips lovely and plump decreases.
 So, if you’ve noticed yours getting slightly thinner than they once were, that’ll be why.
 Or maybe you’re here because you’ve always wanted a fuller pout, or more symmetrical lips.

 What are lip fillers?

 Lip filler is a type of lip augmentation treatment that's used to plump up, hydrate or reshape the lips.
 In the past, collagen was used in lip fillers - making them permanent fixtures.
 While having permanently voluptuous lips might sound great, having a substance that can’t be broken down within the body is actually pretty bad.
 If something goes wrong, you’re stuck with a pout you can’t hide.

 But, thankfully nowadays, hyaluronic acid (HA) lip filler is injected into the lips instead.
 HA is a naturally-occurring substance within the body, and is not permanent when used in lip filler injections (lasting around 6 months).
-Hyaluronic acid is a great choice as it attracts and holds up to 1000 times its own weight in water, making for a great plump.
+Hyaluronic acid is a great choice, as it attracts and holds up to 1,000 times its own weight in water, making for a super plump.
 Hyaluronic acid lip fillers can also be dissolved if there are any issues or you decide fillers are not for you.
 Phew!
 And when done by the right person (i.e. a medically qualified practitioner with a wealth of aesthetics training), lip enhancement can result in beautifully natural looking lips.

 How soon do you see lip filler results?

 The great thing about lip augmentation is that you’ll see a difference straight away, but you’ll probably experience swelling for the first couple of days.
 After this though, your pout should look perfectly plumped and ready to rock that lipstick.